EazyDev/CalculatorReact/README.md

 You will also see any lint errors in the console.

 ### `npm install`
-in the root directory and inside calculatorAPI
+in the root directory and inside calculator2API